BoldGrid/boldgrid-inspirations/readme.txt

 3. You will find the Inspirations menu in your WordPress Dashboard / admin panel.

 == Changelog ==

+= 2.7.6 =

+Release Date: July 17th, 2023

+* Update: Improve support for PHP 8.1 & 8.2
+* Update: Allow for specific themes to dis-allow adding a blog during the inspirations process.

 = 2.7.5 =